Ruudddiiii/TB3_Task/README.md

 8) In sect_test.cpp and sect_test.py we have written the raw code for minimum time consensus for multiple mobile robot, which runs in O(n) time and gives accurate estimate of the point as compared to intersectFASt.cpp which was just a brute force technique.
 Further implementation with multiple turtlebot is yet to be accomplished.

 9) In mintime.py we have 5 turtlebot3 which are spawned randomly anywhere in a empty world and will try to converge to a point in minimum time using the sect_test output.

+10) In str_l.py we are giving value of m and c of y = mx + c line as input and 5 TBs will reach this line in minimum time.